WrightAaronM/vue-single-file-components-demo/README.md

 2. Navigate to the directory
 3. Run `npm install`.
 It should setup everything you need.
 4. Run `npm run build`.
-5. Check it out in your browser!
+5. Open your browser and open the `dist/index.html` file